up42/docs/source/up42-blocks/data/aws-modis.rst

 Block type: ``DATA``

-This block provides full scenes of Sentinel-2 (A/B)’s multispectral imaging sensor in processing level L-2A in SAFE folder structure.
-The data is collected from `AWS Sentinel 2 bucket <https://registry.opendata.aws/sentinel-2/>`_ in SAFE format.
-The output format is identical to the uncompressed SAFE folder that can be acquired from ESA’s Scihub or other DIAS platforms.
-The products are radiometrically and geometrically corrected (including orthorectification).
+This block provides full scenes of Moderate Resolution Imaging Spectroradiometer (MODIS) MCD43A4 Version 6 Nadir Bidirectional
+Reflectance Distribution Function (BRDF)-Adjusted Reflectance (NBAR).
+The data is collected from `AWS MODIS bucket <https://registry.opendata.aws/modis-astraea/>`_ in TIF format.
+The dataset is produced daily using 16 days of Terra and Aqua MODIS data at 500 meter (m) resolution.
+The view angle effects are removed from the directional reflectances, resulting in a stable and consistent NBAR product.

-Important application areas for Sentinel-2 imagery are: land cover monitoring (agriculture, forestry), coastal area monitoring, inland water monitoring, glacier monitoring and flood mapping.
+Important application areas for MODIS MCD43A4 imagery are: land cover monitoring (agriculture, forestry), inland water monitoring and flood mapping.

 Supported query parameters
 --------------------------

 For more information on supported filters, see :ref:`query filter section  <filters>`.

+* ``ids``: MODIS product IDs. e.g. ``["MCD43A4.A2018212.h23v05.006.2018226175455",...,"MCD43A4.A2018213.h23v05.006.2018226181629"]``
 * ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``box`` **or** ``intersects``.
 * ``intersects`` – A GeoJSON geometry to use as an AOI.
 Will return all scenes that intersect with this geometry.
 Use